jtheo/jtheo/README.md

 In the last few years, I discovered [Go](https://github.com/golang/go), and it's been love at first sight; I am still an amateur but improving.

-I've been playing with Unix/Linux for 35 years.
+I've been playing with Unix/Linux for more than 35 years.
 I wrote more (BA|K)SH code than I want to admit.

 I moved to London in 2015, looking for something new to learn and to do.